-Our first few moments were spent in Sultanahmet, soaking in the sheer magic of the beautifully lit monuments and the mesmerizing rhythm of the call to prayer.
+Our first few moments were spent in Sultanahmet, soaking in the sheer magic of the beautifully lit monuments and the mesmerising rhythm of the call to prayer.
 Nowhere else on earth does the Muezzin’s call, sound quite like this!

 Disappointingly the ‘Ancient Near East’ section of the Archeological Museum was closed for renovations, so we missed seeing the ‘Treaty of Kadesh’ – a clay tablet – the only surviving copy of the oldest peace treaty in existence, between the Hittites and Rameses ll of Egypt.

 Next was the Spice Bazaar reminding us of the fun we had on our last visit, getting bespoke scents mixed at Orhans!
-After stocking up on Sumac and Sour Pomegranate sauce we cut across to the Galata bridge for a sunset view of the Golden Horn, and a good, cheap snack of balik-ekmek (fish sandwiches).
+After stocking up on sumac and sour pomegranate sauce we cut across to the Galata bridge for a sunset view of the Golden Horn, and a good, cheap snack of balik-ekmek (fish sandwiches).

-I first started eating red meat in Hamdi on our previous trip, when I sneaked a tender, heavenly morsel from R’s plate and became an instant convert!
-We messaged friends about our ‘divine’ meal and they responded with “We always knew you were a fake Ghaas Phoos (grass eater)!!”
+I first started relishing red meat in Istanbul on our previous trip, when I sneaked a tender, heavenly morsel from R’s plate and became an instant convert.
+We messaged friends about our ‘divine’ meal and they responded with “We always knew you were a fake Ghaas Phoos (grass eater)!”

 After a tour of the Dolmabahce Palace this morning we took the ferry to Kadikoy – on the Asian side – for lunch at Ciya, started by chef Musa Dagdeviren known as something of a “culinary anthropologist”.

-It was now time for mezze & Raki (potent anise flavoured liquor) at our favorite Meyhane, Bonchuk on Nevizade street.
-We couldn’t wait to taste their speciality, Topik (potato and bean casing filled with a paste of roasted onions, raisins and pine nuts) again.
+It was now time for mezze & raki (potent anise flavoured liquor) at our favorite Meyhane, Bonchuk, on Nevizade street.
+We couldn’t wait to taste their speciality, topik (potato and bean casing filled with a paste of roasted onions, raisins and pine nuts) again.